Standard Software Development Terms

 ‘Equipment’ means the devices and platforms licenced to the Customer by Roam in order that the Customer may use the Software described in the Estimate;

-‘Estimate’ means the scoping document and/or Statement of Work detailing the Development to be supplied to the Customer;
+‘Estimate’ means the scoping document and/or statement of work detailing the Development services to be supplied to the Customer;

 ‘Maintenance’ means any agreement or proposal by Roam to provide ongoing software maintenance, fixes, upgrades and improvements;

-‘Roam’s Libraries’ means Roam’s pre-existing server code, copyright, the Droplet and DropSense Internet of Things platforms and other intellectual property;
+‘Roam’s Libraries’ means Roam’s pre-existing server code and copyright material including the Droplet and DropSense Internet of Things platforms, the Sauce SDK and other intellectual property previously created by Roam;

-‘System’ means the platform or Equipment on which the Software is to be used as agreed prior to or as part of the undertaking of the Development; and
+‘System’ means the platform or Equipment on which the Software is to be used as agreed prior to or as part of the undertaking of the Development.

 2. CUSTOMER’S RIGHTS

 2.1.
-If the Customer copies, installs or uses the Software or executes this Agreement and pays the applicable licence fees, Roam grants the Customer a personal, non-exclusive and non-transferable right and licence to use the Software on the System on the terms set out in this Agreement.
+If: (a) the Customer copies, installs or uses the Software or executes this Agreement; and (b) pays the applicable licence fees, Roam grants the Customer a personal, non-exclusive and non-transferable right and licence to use the Software on the System on the terms set out in this Agreement.

-2.2.1.
-A written Estimate detailing the Development scope, deliverables, assumptions, timeframes and costs;
+2.2.
+Roam has, or agrees to, provide the Customer with a written Estimate detailing the Development scope, deliverables, assumptions, timeframes and costs.

 3. CUSTOMER’S RESPONSIBILITIES